 The New York Times reported that Sonos actually filed two lawsuits.
-They cover five patents for a wireless speaker design.
-They also claim that Google stole Sonos' multiroom speaker technology after accessing it through a partnership about seven years ago.
-Google allegedly used patented technology in Chromecast Audio, in order to let Sonos speakers support Google Play Music.
+They covered five patents for a wireless speaker design.
+They also claimed that Google stole Sonos' multiroom speaker technology after accessing it through a partnership in 2013.
+Google allegedly used patented technology in Chromecast Audio, in order to let Sonos speakers support Google Play Music (now YouTube Music).

 Google allegedly continued to use the tech - even including in the Google Home lineup and Pixel products.
-Despite infringement warnings, Sonos said Google has not shown any willingness to work with it on a mutually beneficial solution.
-Now, through a separate case with the International Trade Commission, Sonos is seeking a US sales ban on Google's laptops, phones, and speakers.
+Despite infringement warnings, Sonos said Google did not shown any willingness to work with it on a mutually beneficial solution.
+Through a separate case with the International Trade Commission, Sonos seeked a US sales ban on Google's laptops, phones, and speakers.

 Google's Pixel devices are listed as "infringing hardware controller devices" because they have infringing Google audio apps pre-installed.